Welcome. You might have questions, but this page won’t answer them.

 It’s not the first time and won’t be the last.
 If a post errs in some material way, please use the Comments?
 Questions? tab and let me know.

-I would attempt to dissuade you from this horrific idea, but suspect you have already made your decision.
-Instead, I ask that if you actually go through with it, please let me know when your motion is set for hearing.
-I may then apply for media credentials in order to video the hearing to post to this blog.
+I would attempt to dissuade you from this horrific idea, but fear your decision is made.
+Instead, if you actually go through with it, please let me know when your motion is set for hearing.
+I may then apply for media credentials permitting me to video record the hearing and then post the video to this blog.
 Why?
 I suspect the hearing will resemble the end of Indiana Jones & The Temple of Doom where people are falling off bridges and cliffs into a river full of hungry crocodiles.
-I also suspect by citing this blog as persuasive legal authority, you too will be jumping off a cliff into a river of hungry crocodiles.
+By citing this blog as persuasive legal authority, you too will be jumping off a cliff into a river of hungry crocodiles.

 Please ask permission first.
 I am pretty reasonable, but framing is not permitted.
 Compelling Discovery reserves its right to withhold or withdraw permission for any link.